Seneca Lake (New York)

+Seneca Lake is 38 mi long, has a surface area of 66.9 mi2, a maximum depth of over 618 ft, and holds the most water of all the Finger Lakes (estimated at 3.81 mi3, roughly half that of the entire chain).

-Seneca Lake is the largest of the glacial Finger Lakes of the U.S. state of New York, and the deepest glacial lake entirely within the state.
-It is promoted as being the lake trout capital of the world, and is host of the National Lake Trout Derby.
-Because of its depth and relative ease of access, the US Navy uses Seneca Lake to perform test and evaluation of equipment ranging from single element transducers to complex sonar arrays and systems.
+Seneca is promoted as the lake trout capital of the world, and is host of the National Lake Trout Derby.
+Because of its depth and relative ease of access, the US Navy uses the lake to perform test and evaluation of equipment ranging from single element transducers to complex sonar arrays and systems.

-The lake takes its name from the Seneca nation of Native Americans.
-At the north end of Seneca Lake is the city of Geneva, New York, home of Hobart and William Smith Colleges and the New York State Agricultural Experiment Station, a division of Cornell University.
-At the south end of the lake is the village of Watkins Glen, New York, famed for auto racing (hosting Watkins Glen International racetrack) and waterfalls.
+The lake takes its name from the Seneca people, who inhabited the land until driven off it by westward colonial expansion.
+At the north end is the city of Geneva, home of Hobart and William Smith Colleges and the New York State Agricultural Experiment Station, a division of Cornell University.
+At the south end of the lake is the village of Watkins Glen, famed for auto racing (hosting Watkins Glen International racetrack) and waterfalls.

-Due to Seneca Lake's unique macroclimate it is home to over 50 wineries, many of them farm wineries and is the location of the Seneca Lake AVA.
-(See Seneca Lake wine trail).
+Seneca Lake's unique macroclimate makes it home to over 50 wineries, many of them farm wineries, and is the location of the Seneca Lake AVA and the Seneca Lake wine trail.

 Description

 At 38 mi long, it is the second longest of the Finger Lakes and has the largest volume, estimated at 3.81 mi3, roughly half of the water in all the Finger Lakes.
 It has an average depth of 291 ft, a maximum depth of 618 ft, and a surface area of 66.9 mi2.

 For comparison, Scotland's famous Loch Ness is 22.5 mi long, 1.7 mi wide, has a surface area of 21.8 mi2, an average depth of 433 ft, a maximum depth of 744.6 ft, and total volume of 1.8 mi3 of water.

 Seneca's two main inlets are Catharine Creek at the southern end and the Keuka Lake Outlet.
-Seneca Lake lets out into the Seneca River/ Cayuga-Seneca Canal, which joins Seneca and Cayuga Lakes at their northern ends.
+Seneca Lake drains into the Seneca River/ Cayuga-Seneca Canal, which joins Seneca and Cayuga Lakes at their northern ends.